raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - Now Alice and Bob have the shared secret `18`, and even though Eve knew the public keys, she can not work out this shared secret.

-- The value `18`, can now be used for the shift in a Caesar Cypher, and Alice and Bob can communicate securely.
+- The value `18`, can now be used for the shift in a Caesar Cipher, and Alice and Bob can communicate securely.

 ## Test your understanding